-- To access this feature via a preprogrammed button, press the preprogrammed Quick Text button and proceed to Step 4. - To access this feature via the menu, proceed to the next step. - 2 or to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Perform one of the following actions: - or to Compose and press the Menu Select button directly below Se1. - Press the Menu Select button directly below Exit to return to the Home screen. - 4 or to @uick Text and press the Menu Select button directly below Sel for a predefined message. - 5 or to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.
+- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Text button and proceed to Step 4. - To access this feature via the menu, proceed to the next step. - or to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Perform one of the following actions:

+- Press the Menu Select button directly below Exit to return to the Home screen. - 4 or to Quick Text and press the Menu Select button directly below Sel for a predefined message.

+- 5 or to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.

 The message appears on the Compose screen, with a blinking cursor at the end of it.
-Use the keypad to edit the message, if required.

-- 6 Press the Menu Select button directly below 0ptn. - 7 or to Send Message and press the Menu Select button directly below Se1.. - 8 Perform one of the following actions: - or to scroll through the address list and select the required address. - or to [Other Recpnt] and press the Menu Select button below Edit.
-When a blinking cursor appears on the Enter Address screen.
-Use the keypad to type the address entry. - 9 Press the Menu Select button directly below Send or press the PTT button to send the message.
+Use the keypad to edit the message, if required. - 6 Press the Menu Select button directly below Optn. - 8 Perform one of the following actions: - 9 Press the Menu Select button directly below Send or press the PTT button to send the message. - The display shows the Send Message screen and Sending msg.

-If the message is sent, you hear a tone and the display shows Msq_sent.
+If the message is sent, you hear a tone and the display shows Msg sent.